RyneFerdinand/Comic-List/README.md

 Comic List
 ==========
-Comic List is a simple website that lets the user add and remove their favorite comics.
+Comic List is a website that lets the user view information regarding comics and add them to their favorites.
 The webite uses React.JS as its front-end and Express.JS for the back-end.

 Links:
 * [Website Link](https://comic-list.netlify.app/)